-Pursuant to Government Code 65583.2(h), a city that relies on mixed-use zoning to accommodate a lower-income shortfall must implement certain standards within its mixed-use or commercial zones.
+Pursuant to Government Code 65583.2, a city that relies on mixed-use zoning to accommodate a lower-income shortfall must implement certain standards within its mixed-use or commercial zones.
 If the City meets more than half of its lower-income shortfall with mixed-use zones, these zones must allow for full residential, and require that 50 percent of the floor area of a mixed-use project be used for residential uses.

 As the City has a shortfall of 1,647 lower-income units, this 50 percent threshold is 823.5, or 824 units.
 The City is accommodating most of its lower-income shortfall through M-F-R zoned sites.

 M-F-R sites have a realistic capacity of 1,529 lower-income units, exceeding the 50 percent threshold.
-Due to the capacity on multi-family zoned sites, the zoning requirements in GC 65583.2(h) that apply to mixed-use, lower-income sites are not met.
-The City will comply with the other aspects of GC 65583.2(h) by implementing Program A-4.